LukeShortCloud/rootpages/src/openstack.rst

 Different database servers can be used by the API services on the controller nodes.

 -  MariaDB/MySQL.
-The original "``mysql://``" connector can be used for the MySQL-Python library.
-Starting with Liberty, the newer PyMySQL library was added for Python 3 support.
-[31] CentOS first added the required ``python2-PyMySQL`` package to support it in the Pike release.
+The original ``mysql://`` connector can be used for the "MySQL-Python" library.
+Starting with Liberty, the newer "PyMySQL" library was added for Python 3 support.
+[31] RDO first added the required ``python2-PyMySQL`` package in the Pike release.
 [34][79]

    .. code-block:: ini